freekrai/starter-cloud9/README.md

 Now, you should be able to run through the voice and SMS demos on the page, after entering in your mobile phone number.

 ## Making Code Changes
-During your quest, you'll probably be making code changes, tweaking this sample project to do interesting things with the Twilio API.
+During this workshop, you'll probably be making code changes, tweaking this sample project to do interesting things with the Twilio API.
 After editing files and changing code, you'll need to stop and restart your Ruby server.

 To practice this, open `app.rb` in the Cloud9 editor.
 Change the body of the text message sent for the "message" demo, [which happens on line 26](https://github.com/twilio/starter-cloud9/blob/master/app.rb#L26):